Job Interviews: Is It Always a Bad Sign If the Interview is Short?

 - Did the interviewer's eyes start to narrow (and maybe eyebrows too) as you answered, rather than being open and nodding approval?

-- If you asked about next steps at the end, did he coolly say something like "We still have a lot of candidates.
-We'll let you know." rather than anything encouraging with a warm smile and good eye contact?
+- If you asked about next steps at the end, did she coolly say something like “We still have a lot of candidates.
+We’ll let you know.” rather than anything encouraging with a warm smile and good eye contact?
 (This is where your gut offers some clues when it comes to tone or any implied encouragement.)

 - Did the interviewer not mention next steps at all (or even say something encouraging about the process) if you didn't bring it up?